16 Small Business Tax Deductions

 6. Continued depreciation deduction on business assets

-If you purchased business equipment and other business assets in previous years but did not fully expense them in the year you purchased them, don’t forget to claim the deduction for this year’s depreciation for each asset!
+If you purchased business equipment and other business assets in previous years but did not fully expense them in the year you purchased them, don’t forget to claim the tax deduction for this year’s depreciation for each asset!

 7. Deduct professional dues and subscriptions